 Building the Pipeline

 Jamie shared that a majority of their leads come from inquiries on their website.
 SEO is a big part of that organic engagement – with targeted paid channels playing a supporting role.
 2nd-party and 3rd-party intent data is also used for incremental targeting.
-Marketing drives additional value by delivering to an aggressive webinar and events calendar, supported by targeted content that’s tailored to the company’s core buying audiences.
+Marketing drives additional value within the sales alignment system, by delivering to an aggressive webinar and events calendar, supported by targeted content that’s tailored to the company’s core buying audiences.

 Keyfactor also invests in analyst relations to accelerate brand reach and un-biased advocacy.
 In order for their mission-critical solution to be credible with multi-national Fortune 2000 accounts, market coverage and research inclusion across leading industry analyst firms and review sites is important.

-Inbound opportunities and contacts are scored based on a variety of criteria such as ICP match.
+Inbound opportunities triggered by sales alignment strategy plus contacts are scored based on a variety of criteria such as ICP match.
 The SDRs recognize and work with prospects that are called “hand raisers”.
 Jamie equated this label with what other marketers might call “MQLs”.
 The SDRs work through a qualification/education process until an appointment with the sales team can be set.
 This model has been successful for the organization, leading to a relatively high opportunity conversion rate and short conversion timeline.

-Keyfactor has built a very targeted ABM process and have focused a tremendous amount of energy on sales & marketing alignment.
+Keyfactor has built a very targeted ABM process and has focused a tremendous amount of energy on sales & marketing alignment as well as aligning sales and strategy.
 Jamie offered that the next step for them is to scale this effort in 2021 (and beyond) to achieve even faster rates of growth: “…we always say ‘people, process technology’… this is about having the right people in place, getting the process right and ensuring our technology is always leading.
 This is about crawl, walk, run and we are about to start running”.

 Jamie felt that transparency and constant internal feedback, both with sales leadership and within the marketing function, have been significant contributors to their success so far.